chloehassall27/Laundr_Game/README.md

 # Laundr_Game

-Run "npm install" before first "npm start"

-Open "localhost" in your browser to see the page
+Run with live server extension in VSCode

-Changes automatically restart server (HTML file changes might not)
+Changes are automatically shown